ejdostal/elist_analysis/README.md

 ![](Images/Loyalty%20program.png)
 ![](Images/loyalty%20aov.png)

-**From 2019 to 2022, Non-loyalty customers cumulatively outperformed loyalty members across all key metrics** — generating $17.1M in total revenue from 62.4K orders, with an overall AOV of $275.
+From 2019 to 2022, Non-loyalty customers cumulatively outperformed loyalty members across all key metrics — generating $17.1M in total revenue from 62.4K orders, with an overall AOV of $275.
 On average, that’s $4.3M in annual sales, 15.6K orders, and an AOV of $263 per year.

 **However, Loyalty customers stood out for their more consistent year-over-year growth and greater spending stability.** By 2021, they overtook non-loyalty customers in annual revenue and order volume, and by 2022, they also surpassed them in AOV.
 These trends suggest loyalty customers are becoming a high-value and resilient segment, particularly in a post-pandemic market.
 By the end of 2022, loyalty customers had generated a total of $11M across 45.7K orders, with an overall AOV of $240—averaging $2.7M in sales and 11.4K orders annually at a steady AOV.

-- **2019 (Baseline Year)**
-Loyalty’s low baseline likely reflects limited adoption or a new rollout, but it sets the stage for dramatic growth over the following years.
+**2019 - Minimal Loyalty Activity**
-  - **Loyalty** program activity was minimal, reporting the lowest performance across all metrics: $415.9K in revenue, 2K orders, and an AOV of $207.
+- Loyalty program activity was minimal, reporting the lowest performance across all metrics: $415.9K in revenue, 2K orders, and an AOV of $207.
-  - **Non-loyalty** dominated early performance, generating $3.5M from 14.9K orders at an AOV of $233, making it the primary revenue driver in 2019.
+- Non-loyalty dominated early performance, generating $3.5M from 14.9K orders at an AOV of $233, making it the primary revenue driver in 2019.

-- **2020 (Pandemic-Driven Spike)**
-While Non-loyalty continued to lead in overall value, loyalty’s explosive growth highlighted early traction and increasing customer engagement.
+- Loyalty’s low baseline likely reflects limited adoption or a new rollout, but it sets the stage for dramatic growth over the following years.

+**2020 - Exponential Growth across Loyalty and Non-loyalty**
-  - **Loyalty** revenue surged 614% to $2.97M, driven by a 550% increase in orders (13K) and a 10% increase in AOV to $228.
+- Loyalty revenue surged 614% to $2.97M, driven by a 550% increase in orders (13K) and a 10% increase in AOV to $228.
-  - **Non-loyalty** also saw strong growth, reaching its highest performance across all metrics: $7.2M in revenue (+108%), 20.8K orders (+40%), and an AOV of $345 (+48%).
+- Non-loyalty also saw strong growth, reaching its highest performance across all metrics: $7.2M in revenue (+108%), 20.8K orders (+40%), and an AOV of $345 (+48%).
+- While Non-loyalty continued to lead in overall value, loyalty’s explosive growth highlighted early traction and increasing customer engagement.

-- **2021 (Loyalty Momentum, Non-Loyalty Reversal)**
+**2021 - Loyalty Builds Momentum, Non-Loyalty Reverses**
-Loyalty accounted for 53% of total revenue and 55% of total orders in 2021, reflecting a dramatic shift in customer behavior over just two years.
-  - **Loyalty** revenue increased another 64% to $4.9M, with orders up 50% to 19.6K and AOV rising 9% to $249.
+- Loyalty revenue increased another 64% to $4.9M, with orders up 50% to 19.6K and AOV rising 9% to $249.
 This marked the first year that loyalty customers outperformed non-loyalty in both revenue and order volume.
-  - **Non-loyalty** performance declined significantly: revenue dropped -41% to $4.3M, orders fell -22% to 16.3K, and AOV decreased -24% to $261.
+- Non-loyalty performance declined significantly: revenue dropped -41% to $4.3M, orders fell -22% to 16.3K, and AOV decreased -24% to $261.
 Despite this, non-loyalty AOV remained slightly higher than loyalty’s.

-- **2022 (Post-Pandemic Market Correction)**
-Both groups experienced sharp declines as the market adjusted post-pandemic - but Loyalty outperformed non-loyalty in every key metric, maintaining its lead through the contraction and showing stronger retention in transaction value.
+- Loyalty accounted for 53% of total revenue and 55% of total orders in 2021, reflecting a dramatic shift in customer behavior over just two years.

+**2022 - Both Loyalty and Non-loyalty Decline Amid Post-Pandemic**
-  - **Loyalty** revenue fell -44% to $2.7M, with order volume down -43% to 11.1K.
+- Loyalty revenue fell -44% to $2.7M, with order volume down -43% to 11.1K.
 AOV held relatively stable, decreasing just 2% to $245—now exceeding that of non-loyalty for the first time.
-  - **Non-loyalty** revenue declined -47% to $2.2M, orders dropped -36% to 10.4K, and AOV fell more steeply by -18% to $214.
+- Non-loyalty revenue declined -47% to $2.2M, orders dropped -36% to 10.4K, and AOV fell more steeply by -18% to $214.
+- Both groups experienced sharp declines as the market adjusted post-pandemic - but Loyalty outperformed non-loyalty in every key metric, maintaining its lead through the contraction and showing stronger retention in transaction value.

-**Loyalty customers demonstrated rapid early growth followed by more stable, sustained performance** — particularly in preserving AOV during periods of market volatility.
+Loyalty customers demonstrated rapid early growth followed by more stable, sustained performance — particularly in preserving AOV during periods of market volatility.
 In contrast, non-loyalty customers were more sensitive to external shifts, showing sharper declines in both transaction value and purchase volume.
 The Loyalty program appears to have helped buffer overall business performance during the post-pandemic downturn.

 <!--
 ### Refund Rates - Apple vs Other Brands